Orkney vole

 Habitat loss and fragmentation due to agricultural pressure.

-Scotland, 1 million.
-The population is thought to be stable.
+The population size isn’t known, but it is thought to be declining because of habitat loss and predation by stoats, which were introduced on to the Islands.
 Orkney voles are present on eight of the Orkney islands.

 Did you know?